nordic-institute/X-Road/doc/Manuals/ig-ss_x-road_v6_security_server_installation_guide.md

 Automated Certificate Management Environment (ACME) protocol enables automated certificate management of the authentication and sign certificates on the Security Server.
 More information about the required configuration is available in the [Security Server User Guide](ug-ss_x-road_6_security_server_user_guide.md#24-configuring-acme).

-### 3.7 Enabling EC keys for authentication and signing certificates
+### 3.7 Enabling EC Keys for Authentication and Signing Certificates

-Security server supports EC based authentication and signing certificates since version 7.6.0.
+Security Server supports EC based authentication and signing certificates since version 7.6.0.
 More information about the required configuration is available in the [Security Server User Guide](ug-ss_x-road_6_security_server_user_guide.md#25-migrating-to-ec-based-authentication-and-signing-certificates).

 ## 4 Installation Error handling